9dots/tech-and-tape/README.md

 ![coding image](images/getcoding_2.jpg)

-Coding is so much more than a language--it's a tool.
-A tool for creating video games, music, and art.
+Coding is so much more than a language.
+It's a tool for creating video games, music, and art.
 A tool for changing the world.
 <br spacing="1"></br>

 We believe that all students should be equipped with the coding skills they need to be creators and active citizens--not just consumers--in the new digital world.